-NARROWSBURG – The Upper Delaware Council, Inc. (UDC) board elected Shohola Township Representative Aaron I. Robinson to serve as its 2023 chairperson at the non-profit organization’s annual meeting held Jan.
-5th.
+NARROWSBURG – The Upper Delaware Council, Inc. (UDC) board elected Town of Deerpark Representative Virginia Dudko to serve as its 2024 chairperson at the non-profit organization’s annual meeting held Jan.
+4th.

-UDC Representatives Virginia Dudko, Town of Deerpark, NY, and Alan F. Henry, Berlin Township, PA, were elected vice-chairperson and secretary-treasurer, respectively.
+UDC Representatives Jeffrey R. Dexter, Damascus Township, PA, and Alan F. Henry, Berlin Township, PA, were elected vice-chairperson and secretary-treasurer, respectively.

-She carries on a family legacy of UDC service, given that her father Lew Schmalzle was the Town of Highland Representative for 12 years during which Dudko often accompanied him to meetings.
+Dudko carries on a family legacy of UDC service, given that her father Lew Schmalzle was the Town of Highland Representative for 12 years during which she often accompanied him to meetings.

 She taught Kindergarten in her home school district from 1972-2002 before retiring, then resumed her time in pre-K through 6th grade classrooms as a volunteer and substitute teacher in 2004.

-Dudko serves on the Town of Deerpark Board of Assessment Review, the Bon Secours Hospital Ethics Board, is active with the Pond Eddy United Methodist Church, and belongs to the women’s educational society, Delta Kapp Gamma.
+She serves on the Town of Deerpark Board of Assessment Review, the Bon Secours Hospital Ethics Board, is an active member of the Pond Eddy United Methodist Church, and belongs to the women’s educational society, Delta Kapp Gamma.

 Ginny and her husband since 1972, Bill, live on a 30-acre property behind the NYS Route 97 Hawk’s Nest in Sparrowbush.
 Operating as a team, Bill Dudko is the Town of Deerpark’s UDC alternate and UDSB representative.

-He chaired the Council in 2015 after having served as its secretary-treasurer from Aug.
-1-Dec.
-31, 2013, 2014, and consecutively for the past eight years from 2016-2023.
-He sits on all three UDC standing committees, chairs its Personnel Subcommittee, and is a member of the Telecommunications and Government Officials Liaison Subcommittees.
+He sits on all three UDC standing committees, chairs its Personnel Subcommittee, and is a member of the Telecommunications and Building Subcommittees.